How to Transition to Veganism: Vegan Beginners Need 5 Steps

-If you are intrigued by this lifestyle, but don’t know how to transition to veganism, you’re in the right place!
+If you are intrigued by this philosophy and lifestyle, but don’t know how to transition to veganism, you’re in the right place!

-Vegan beginners will learn just 5 key actionable steps from a dietitian who happens to identify as vegan – so you know it’ll be good!
+In this article, you’ll learn 5 key actionable steps from me – a dietitian who happens to identify as vegan.

-Disclaimer: This article is not providing personal medical or dietary advice.
-Talk to your own doctor before adding a supplement or making major dietary changes.
+Disclaimer: This article just providing information and is not providing personal medical or dietary advice.
+Talk to your own doctor about your health, diet or supplement questions.
 See our Disclaimers for more details.

 Step 1: Answer This: Why Do I Want to Be Vegan?

-Surprise!
-Veganism is a philosophy that extends beyond what you eat.
+And that lifestyle change extends beyond what you eat.

 Here is the definition from The Vegan Society(1):